 - Drug interactions with other medications

-People who may not be able to receive Suboxone treatment, unmedicated detox may be the only alternative option.
-People who plan to take this route, they can expect intense flu-like withdrawal symptoms and intense cravings.
-It is strongly recommended to get admitted to a Oregon opioid detox center that can provide continuous care and monitoring.
+Addicts who are not a solid candidate for Suboxone treatment, unmedicated detox may be the best alternative option.
+Addicts who plan to go through a clean-slate withdrawal can expect severe flu-like withdrawal symptoms and severe cravings.
+It is strongly recommended to seek treatment from a Oregon opioid detox center that can provide continuous care and monitoring.